XiaoyaLiao/strategy-slip/README.md

 ## 🧭 Philosophy

 Strategy-Slip is like a slip of paper in your pocket — lightweight, accessible, and powerful.
-It offers rational suggestions at critical moments, without being anthropomorphized.
+It offers rational suggestions at critical moments.

 ---